Documentation

 - All moderate optimizations

-HTML/CSS Files
+HTML Files

 Minimal Level:

-- Remove comments and whitespace
+- Remove HTML comments

-- Remove optional closing tags
+- Remove whitespace between tags

 Moderate Level: